Is there an adoption fee and why?

 I don’t live in Chesterfield, can I still adopt?

-Yes, this is no problem at all and we have dogs all over the country ranging from Kent to Scotland.
-As long as you are prepared to travel or meet us at a mutual location we will do anything we can to get the dog in the right home.
+Yes, we have adopted animals all over the country ranging from Kent to Scotland.
+As long as you are suitable for the dog or cat, prepared to travel to meet them and they are already neutered, we will seriously consider your application.

 How are you funded?